uosvald/substrate-knowledge-map/knowledge-map.md

 <!-- /MarkdownTOC -->

 # Substrate Knowledge Map for Hackathon Participants

 The following is an overview of knowledge map what a hackathon participant need to know in order to develop a non-trivial application for hackathon submission.
 There is a high level description on each knowledge domain and point to corresponding documentation site so you can dig deeper in that subject.
-Tutorials will be introduced in the middle as they serve as a good break from reading and actually get your hand dirty and consolidate what you have just learned.
+Tutorials will be introduced in the middle to serve as a good break from reading and actually get your hand dirty and consolidate what you have learned.

 ## Why Substrate?
 (Substrate Blockchain vs Smart Contract)